Yashdon999/yphisher/README.md

 <h3><p align="center">Disclaimer</p></h3>

+***Ultimate phishing tool in python.
+Includes popular websites like facebook, twitter, instagram, github, reddit, gmail and many others.***

+This project is now a part of [Yphisher](https://github.com/Yashdon999/yphisher).
+Further bug fixes and feature addition will be available in that

 <i>Any actions and or activities related to <b>Yphisher</b> is solely your responsibility.
 The misuse of this toolkit can result in <b>criminal charges</b> brought against the persons in question. <b>The contributors will not be held responsible</b> in the event any criminal charges be brought against any individuals misusing this toolkit to break the law.

 <b>This toolkit contains materials that can be potentially damaging or dangerous for social media</b>.
 Refer to the laws in your province/country before accessing, using,or in any other way utilizing this in a wrong way.